threatdragon/threatdragon.github.io/public/pages/install/setp-env.markdown

 * Generate a random 32 character hexadecimal key (something like `11223344556677889900aabbccddeeff`)

 You now have all the info to set up the environment variables.

-## Configuring Environment Variables
-Environment variables can be configured by [exporting variables](#using-command-line) to your terminal from which you'll be running Threat Dragon, or by using a `.env` file [as described below](#using-dotenv).

 ### Using Dotenv
 If you are using dotenv then place a file named `.env` at the root of the project with your environment variables.